Entertainment Software Rating Board: Background

 Video games with objectionable content date back as far as 1976; the arcade game Death Race required users to run over "gremlins" with a vehicle and avoid the gravestones they leave behind.
 Although its graphics were relatively primitive, the game's overall theme and the sound effects made when gremlins were killed were considered disturbing by players, prompting media attention.
-A developer known as Mystique became known for making sexually explicit adult video games for the Atari 2600 console, but garnered the most attention with its controversial 1982 game Custer's Revenge, which infamously featured a crude simulation of the rape of a Native American woman.
+A developer known as Mystique became known for making sexually explicit adult video games for the Atari 2600 console, but garnered the most attention with its 1982 game Custer's Revenge, which featured a crude simulation of the rape of a Native American woman.
 Atari received numerous complaints about the game, and responded by trying to sue the game's makers.

 A 1983 industry crash, caused by the market being overrun with low-quality products, prompted a higher degree of regulation by future console manufacturers: when the Nintendo Entertainment System (NES) was launched in the United States in 1985, Nintendo of America instituted requirements and restrictions on third-party developers, including the requirement for all games to be licensed by the company.
 The console itself also included a lockout chip to enforce this requirement and prevent the console from loading unlicensed games.
 Such leverage on developers has since become a standard practice among console makers, although Nintendo of America also had stringent content policies, frequently censoring blood, sexual content, and references to religion, tobacco and alcohol from games released on its consoles in the United States.

 When asked in 1987 about the suitability of a film-like rating system for video games, a representative of the Software Publishers Association said that "Adult computer software is nothing to worry about.
 It's not an issue that the government wants to spend any time with ...
 They just got done with a big witchhunt in the music recording industry, and they got absolutely nowhere".
 The association did recommend voluntary warnings for games like Leisure Suit Larry in the Land of the Lounge Lizards (1987).